-(1) Includes Honda Used Car and Regina Collision Centre.
+- (1) Includes Honda Used Car and Regina Collision Centre.
 Regina Honda/Acura split 75% & 25% of 30,863 sq. ft.

 - (2) Includes Porsche JLR Edmonton.

+- (3) Includes MINI.

-- (3) Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
+- (4) Includes the Dilawri Distinctive Collection property in Calgary, which currently has franchise agreements with Aston Martin and Bentley.
 In addition, the Dilawri Distinctive Collection sells a variety of used vehicles, including Audi, BMW, Lamborghini, Maserati, McLaren and Mercedes-Benz.
-Also includes Porsche JLR Edmonton (Jaguar and Land-Rover dealership).
 Also includes the former Dilawri Acura property in Regina at 1921 1st Avenue which is being used for ancillary dealership purposes by both the Dilawri BMW and the Triple 7 Chrysler dealerships.
 It continues to be leased by a Dilawri Tenant under the same lease as Dilawri BMW.
-Also, includes the former Toyota dealership located in Dixie Auto Mall which has vacated its premises; however, the third party tenant is expected to use the existing site for ancillary dealership purposes.
-The formerly operated Honda dealership has vacated its premises in the Dixie Auto Mall and Dilawri has informed the REIT that a third party operated Kia dealership will move into the former Honda dealership location upon the completion of improvements, which are anticipated to occur in the second quarter of 2018, under a long-term sub-lease.
-The applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
-None of these changes affect the terms of the applicable Dilawri Lease.
-Also includes the newly acquired Kentwood Ford Property as part of the Edmonton Portfolio which serves as a vehicle service compound facility.
+Also, includes the former Toyota dealership which has vacated its premises located in Dixie Auto Mall; and the applicable Dilawri Tenant will continue to be the lead tenant for Dixie Auto Mall until July 2030.
+Includes the former Infiniti Vancouver property at 1718 West 3rd Avenue which is being used as a service centre for Infiniti and Audi vehicles.

-- (4) Includes MINI.

-(5) Includes Dodge, FIAT, Jeep and RAM.
+- (5) Includes Dodge, FIAT, Jeep and RAM.